310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/kokoro_de_pittari_ai_ni_naru.md

 With all of this combined including the full lyrics, I decided to lean towards the image of “Coming into contact within/inside the (listener’s) heart very tightly.
 In doing so, love is formed”.
 I wanted to focus on how Chiaki wishes to be by the listener’s side on an emotional level, i.e. emotionally nestling close to someone who feels tired after a long day, and being by their side via the heart rather than through physical contact.

-<b>(2.)</b> Japanese fans are also not 100% sure what exactly the song title means, and mainly explain their image of it through “vibes”.
-Hopefully, we can eventually get an explanation of the title’s meaning.
-Either way, please feel free to interpret it however you deem fitting for the song’s message!
+<b>(2.)</b> Japanese fans are also not 100% sure what exactly the song title means, and mainly explain their image of it through “vibes”. <s>Hopefully, we can eventually get an explanation of the title’s meaning.</s> <b>2024/4/28 EDIT:</b> The lyricist talked about the song’s title in a music stream, saying that listening to it would make you feel, “Ah~ Kokoro de pittaru ai ni naru~” without much explanation beyond that.
+Nonetheless, please feel free to interpret it however you deem fitting for the song’s message!

 <b>(3.)</b> Chiaki also briefly talks about his solo in the <a href="/ryuseitai_album_trip/#MC-5" target="_blank">Album Commemoration Live</a>, MC 5.